 Ensuring the accommodation and participation of people with disabilities is a core commitment of the Philharmonie de Paris project.
-A dedicated online space for disabled visitors will be available as from spring 2015, but in the meantime, here is an overview of the Philharmonie activities that are accessible to everyone.
+A dedicated online space for disabled visitors will be available, but in the meantime, here is an overview of the Philharmonie activities that are accessible to everyone.

 Concerts and Shows